reuk/parallel-reverb-raytracer/report/report.md

 reflections.
 The HRTF is not incredibly convincing, but is able to reproduce simple interchannel level- and time-difference effects.

-There is one known bug with the program - with models larger than a few thousand triangles the graphics card sometimes runs out of memory, and the program quits early.
-This appears to be an issue with the OS X OpenCL implementation, or a driver problem, as when the program quits it does so without throwing an exception - it just quits.
+Some examples of generated reverbs are given in appendix 1.

 A recurring problem throughout the project was low-frequency estimation.
 Though high frequencies were easy to model, below around 200Hz the data tables used for material modeling (from @vorlander2008) were lacking in detail, and the inherent inaccuracy of ray tracing at low frequencies meant that results were quite unstable.
-The data tables used provided only 7 octave-bands of frequency data, and for reasons of memory-efficiency all volume information in the program had to be restricted to a single OpenCL vector type, which may contain 2, 4, 8 or 16 elements.
-Specifically, an 8-component vector type was used, effectively limiting the implementation to 8 frequency bands.
+The data tables provided only 7 octave-bands of frequency data, and for reasons of memory-efficiency all volume information in the program had to be restricted to a single 8-component OpenCL vector type, effectively limiting the implementation to 8 frequency bands.
 Ideally, the implementation would have at least one band per octave of audible spectrum, which would require 10-band data.